judge0/judge0/README.md

 Thanks a lot to all my [Patrons](https://www.patreon.com/hermanzdosilovic) and [PayPal](https://paypal.me/hermanzdosilovic) donors that helped me keep Judge0 API free for everybody around the World.
 Thank you! ♥

 ## Donate
-Your are more than welcome to support Judge0 on [Patreon](https://www.patreon.com/hermanzdosilovic) or via [PayPal](https://paypal.me/hermanzdosilovic).
-Your monthly or one-time donation will help pay server costs and will improve future development and maintenance.
+Your are more than welcome to support Judge0 on [Patreon](https://www.patreon.com/hermanzdosilovic), via [PayPal](https://paypal.me/hermanzdosilovic) or [Revolut](https://pay.revolut.com/profile/hermancy5).
+Your monthly or one-time donation will help cover server costs and will allow me to spend more time on development and maintenance.
 Thank you! ♥

 ## License
 Judge0 API is licensed under the [GNU General Public License v3.0](https://github.com/judge0/api/blob/master/LICENSE).